gitjuzer/AFP-ENG-2018/System Design Document.md

 # Database plan

-We need to have a database for our project, at least 2 tables: Users and Data table for app use.
+We need to have a database for our project, at least 2 tables: Users and Images table for app use.
 In user table we will have 4 columns:

 1. id (int, AI)
 2. username (varchar, unique)
 3. password (varchar)
 4. email (varchar, unique)

+Images table:

+1. id (int, AI)
+2. imagesource (varchar)

+Topic (of image)
+//image can have only one topic
+1. id (int, AI)
+2. topicname(varchar, unique)

 # Update plan